NatMota/kaggle-ieee-fraud/README.md

 ## Notes

 This method got 90% accuracy on Kaggle - it missed 10% of frauds so to say.
-As of June 2020 this is on the top 66% of the leaderboard, which means most of the work went into optimizing the remaining 8% - and the top submission had AUC of 94.6$.
+As of June 2020 this is on the top 66% of the leaderboard, which means most of the work went into optimizing the remaining 8% - and the top submission had AUC of 94.6%.
 So it's a good result with minimal configuration.

+The features are anonymized for the most part with some efforts on the Kaggle forums revealing part of them.
+Having in mind we only looked at numerical features, the shap_values plot shows that the transaction amount was an example of a useful predictor for this model.
+As mentioned by the creators of the library, it might not show a direct causal explanation but graphically showing what the model is focusing on is a welcome addition to the pipeline.

 Extensions: